 The internet's dog experts were not impressed.
 One of social media’s foremost canine-friendly accounts, known on TikTok, Instagram, X, and the rest as WeRateDogs, broke down what the ad was really trying to do.

 Ring is owned by Amazon, which acquired the company in 2018.
-There have been concerns around the data that the doorbells collect from users, with some people online claiming to have returned their devices as a result.
+There have been concerns around the data that the doorbells collect from users, with some people claiming online to have returned their devices as a result.
 Ring recently implemented new facial recognition capabilities in the US, which can track the faces of known individuals, usually family or friends, interacting with the doorbells.